MichaelMJTH/DataScienceCapstoneRepo/README.md

-# testingrepo
+# Data Science Capstone Repository
-This is a testing repository for an online class.
+This repository is used for the final module in the IBM Data Science Professional Certificate module.